Olive Garden Logo

 Who designed the Olive Garden logo?

-The restaurant’s design team created the new logo, working with Lippincott, a well-known design firm from New York.
-Lippincott has been around since 1943, and it was started by J. Gordon Lippincott and Donald R. Dohner, who were teachers.
+The restaurant’s design team created the new logo in collaboration with Lippincott, a well-known design firm based in New York.
+Lippincott has been around since 1943 and was founded by J. Gordon Lippincott and Donald R. Dohner, both teachers.
 They’re known for helping brands look good and stand out.

-The new logo is about keeping Olive Garden looking fresh and appealing in a market with a lot of competition.
+The new logo is designed to keep Olive Garden looking fresh and appealing in a highly competitive market.
 By choosing Lippincott, Olive Garden used its long history of knowing how to make brands look their best.
 This new logo shows how Olive Garden and Lippincott worked well together.
 They’ve updated Olive Garden’s image, ensuring the restaurant remains a favorite.